velis74/django-project-base/README.rst

 Javascript note:
 ################
 For code formatting use .jshintrc file present in repository.
 Set tab size, ident, continuation ident in your editor to 2 places.

 For JS development go to https://nodejs.org/en/ and install latest stable version of nodejs and npm.
 In project base directory run npm install.
 To run a development server run npm run dev (go to http://0.0.0.0:8080/).
 To generate a build run npm run build.

 JS code is present in src directory.
 For web UI components library vuejs(https://vuejs.org/) is used.
 Components are built as Vue global components(https://vuejs.org/v2/guide/components.html) with inline templates.
 Templates are present in templates directory.

 When developing webpack development server expects that service which provides data runs on host http://127.0.0.1:8000.
 This can be changed in webpack.config.js file.
 For running example django project prepare python environment and run (run in repository root):

 - pip install -r requirements.txt (run in content root)
 - python manage.py runserver

 Try logging in with user "miha", pass "mihamiha".

 Usage:
 ######

 Look at django_project_base/templates/index.html for examples.

-   Translations:
+**Translations**:

 If you want to use your Django translations in your app include <script src="{% url 'javascript-catalog' %}"></script> in your html document header.

-   Authentication:
+**Authentication**:

 To increase AUTH performance you can set backend which caches users:
    - django_project_base.base.auth_backends.UsersCachingBackend
    - django_project_base.base.auth_backends.CachedTokenAuthentication

 Example (add in settings.py):

 .. code-block:: python